 Format: Originally recorded on 2 sound tape reels.
 Reformatted in 2010 as 4 digital wav files.
 Duration is 3 hr., 37 min.

 Summary: An interview of Thomas Carr Howe conducted 1976 June 2-3, by Paul J. Karlstrom, for the Archives of American Art.

-Howe speaks of the history of the California Palace of the Legion of Honor in San Francisco, the growth of the museum and its collections, and its relationship with the M.H.
+Howe speaks of the history of the California Palace of the Legion of Honor in San Francisco, the growth of the museum and its collections, the museum's relationship with the M.H.
 De Young Memorial Museum, as well as his service in World War II in the Monuments, Fine Arts, and Archives section of the U.S. Army, where he worked closely with George Stout recovering stolen artwork in the salt mines at Alt Aussee.